doiotyourself/doiotyourself.github.io/_posts/2023-01-24-Hello-World.md

 Easy, it's in Muon package manager.

 ### Install VSCodium
 VSCodium is the first software that I haven't found in the package manager.
-Nevermind, to install it is as easy as:
+Never mind, to install it is as easy as:
 {% highlight terminal %}
 sudo apt install extrepo
 sudo extrepo enable vscodium